Try Praising.ai free

 For Inaccurate Reviews

 Address factual errors politely without being defensive: "Thank you for your feedback, [Name].
 I want to clarify a few details about your experience.
 Our records show [brief factual correction].
-Regardless, I'm sorry you felt disappointed, and I'd welcome the opportunity to discuss this further at [email]."
+Regardless, I'm sorry you felt disappointed, and I'd welcome the chance to discuss this further at [email]."

 For Suspected Fake Reviews

-Respond professionally while subtly indicating the review may not be legitimate: "Thank you for taking the time to leave this feedback.
+Respond professionally while subtly indicating the review may not be real: "Thank you for taking the time to leave this feedback.
 We don't have a record of serving a customer with your name on the date mentioned, so we'd love to connect directly to understand your experience better.
 Please reach out to us at [email]."
 Never directly accuse someone of leaving a fake review in your public response.

 When to Flag Reviews

-Report reviews to Google that contain offensive language or personal attacks, are clearly fake or spam, violate Google's review policies, or include competitor advertising.
+Report reviews to Google that contain offensive language or personal attacks, are clearly fake or spam, violate Google's review policies, or include rival advertising.
 Use Google's flag system, but don't rely on it as your only response strategy.

 What NOT to Do When Responding